 In accordance with the By-Laws, Directors are elected for a term of one year.
 The Board does not believe that it should establish limits on the number of terms a Director may serve.
 Term limits may cause the loss of experience and expertise important to the optimal operation of the Board.
-However, to ensure that the Board remains composed of high functioning members able to keep their commitments to Board service, the Committee on Directors and Corporate Governance will evaluate the qualifications and performance of each incumbent Director before recommending the nomination of that Director for an additional term.
+Directors who have served on the Board for an extended period of time can provide valuable insight into the operations and future of the Company based on their experience with and understanding of the Company’s history and objections.
+However, to ensure that the Board continues to evolve and remains composed of high functioning members able to keep their commitments to Board service, the Committee on Directors and Corporate Governance will evaluate the qualifications and performance of each incumbent Director before recommending the nomination of that Director for an additional term.

 The Board expects that when an executive who serves on the Board resigns from his or her executive position, he or she will also simultaneously submit his or her resignation from the Board.
 Whether the individual continues to serve on the Board is a matter for discussion at that time with the Board.